An Urgent Interim Response to the UN’s Sexual Abuse Crisis:

 The Code Blue Campaign’s Proposal for a Temporary Independent Oversight Panel

-The Problem: UN Member States have entrusted the UN Organization to eradicate sexual violence, discrimination against women, and violations of children's rights around the world.
+UN Member States have entrusted the UN Organization to eradicate sexual violence, discrimination against women, and violations of children's rights around the world.
 It must do so while holding sacrosanct the principles of justice, good governance, and equality before the law.
-Yet the UN’s internal sexual abuse crisis, from sexualized offences within its workplaces to sexual exploitation and abuse of the populations it is meant to assist and protect, undermines that mandate and work.
+Yet the UN’s internal sexual abuse crisis, from sexual offenses within its workplaces to sexual exploitation and abuse of the populations it is meant to assist and protect, undermines that mandate and work.
 The crisis spans from peacekeeping to the UN’s humanitarian and development arms, and extends to its entities such as UNAIDS.
 Weak accountability structures and a reliance on incremental, internal reforms have created a culture of impunity; allegation upon allegation tarnishes the UN’s reputation.
 With more accusations expected as victims from within the UN come forward, bolstered by the #MeToo movement, UN Member States must move quickly with credible and creative interim measures to restore public confidence in the UN.

 The Proposed Emergency Solution:

 The Campaign proposes that Member States establish, on an emergency basis, a Temporary Independent Oversight Panel to closely monitor and evaluate, in real time, the UN’s response to individual allegations of sexual offenses, and make expert recommendations on UN policies and procedures.
 The Panel would have powers to intervene immediately when current practices or actions pose or could pose further harm to victims or witnesses.